Home Lords Worship Places People Contact

 Sir Stephen Demetriadi KBE

 In 1911 Athanasius Constantine Demetriadi, Stephen's younger brother had taken up residence in Heathlands, but like his brother he was single (aged31) and living with his 5 servants.
 Athanasius like his father, was director of Ralli Brothers.
-He was a generous and charitable man, rememberd to this day for handing children a sixpence on Christmas Day, or maybe a shilling if you were lucky!
+He was a generous and charitable man, remembered to this day for handing children a sixpence on Christmas Day, or maybe a shilling if you were lucky!
 He also bought local kids new clothes when they left school.
 He owned Silver Ghost No: 1759 and a 1932 20/25 Rolls Royce - chassis GZU7).
 Athanasius died in 1963 aged 85.

 Athanasius Demetriadi's Silver Ghost